Calvin Ashley, JD ’50, of Wichita Falls, TX, died Jan. 13 at age 92.

 A call to the North American Baptist mission field in 1959 allowed Ernie and Dorothy (along with their sons) to serve Christ in educational ministry in Cameroon, West Africa.
 Teaching, administration, and financial oversight of a teachers’ training college and church growth work kept them busy for the decade of the 1960s, with a couple of years back in the US where Ernie completed a Doctorate in Education (with Honors) at the University of Oregon.

-On returning from the mission field, Ernie shifted careers to counselling psychology and worked for the Narramore Christian Foundation; as a Clinical Supervisor for the Fuller Graduate School of Psychology in Pasadena; and as an Assistant Professor at the newly established Rosemead Graduate School of Psychology (now affiliated with Biola University).
+On returning from the mission field, Ernie shifted careers to counseling psychology and worked for the Narramore Christian Foundation; as a Clinical Supervisor for the Fuller Graduate School of Psychology in Pasadena; and as an Assistant Professor at the newly established Rosemead Graduate School of Psychology (now affiliated with Biola University).
 With a colleague he then established an independent counseling psychology practice in Southern California.

-The call of teaching and Christian ministry in higher education brought Ernie back to Sioux Falls and the North American Baptist Seminary (NABS), where he founded a Master of Arts in Counselling program.
+The call of teaching and Christian ministry in higher education brought Ernie back to Sioux Falls and the North American Baptist Seminary (NABS), where he founded a Master of Arts in Counseling program.
 Since 1974 that program produced numerous graduates who went on to serve in churches, prisons, hospitals, schools, clinics, and in private practice.
 Ernie served as Acting President of Morality in Media in South Dakota; was a Board Member and Board Chair of Carroll Institute, a substance abuse treatment program.
 He authored the text Human Sexuality and Evangelical Christians.
 He was a licensed psychologist in South Dakota and California, a member of American Association of Marriage and Family Therapists, and a member of the American Psychological Association.
-He taught counselling at a seminary near Amsterdam, Holland, and was a keynote speaker and facilitator at pastoral conferences and workshops in Japan and Cameroon.
+He taught counseling at a seminary near Amsterdam, Holland, and was a keynote speaker and facilitator at pastoral conferences and workshops in Japan and Cameroon.

 On his retirement from NABS (now Sioux Falls Seminary), Ernie was awarded the citation Distinguished Professor of Counseling Emeritus.
 We remember him for his faithful service to Christ and His church, to his students, and to those who benefitted from his skills as a therapist.